 Chefs and Head Cooks

-Each day, chefs and head cook recipes that are on the establishment's menu.
+Each day, chefs and head cooks prepare recipes that are on the establishment's menu.
 They may create new recipes and determine how the dish is presented.
 They are in charge of supervising kitchen staff.
 Chefs and head cooks may train on the job for years and may start out as line cooks.
-Ex-military chefs often have the necessary basic training but may need to learn tasks specific to their dining facility.
+Ex-military chefs often have the necessary basic training but may still need to learn tasks specific to their dining facility.